 The first quality of a plus-friendly reception area is an accessible room layout.
 Doorways into the room should be wide and tall enough to comfortably get through and clear of any obstruction or decor, and should allow for mobility equipment that is larger than standard size.
 Pathways to seating in the reception area should also be clear and provide adequate room to freely move through them, even when chairs and sofas are occupied.
-There should also be enough space between chairs and benches so people can sit without touching their neighbor.
-Don’t forget about these principles when you add plants, tables and other decor to your designs!
+There should also be enough space between chairs and benches so people can sit without touching their neighbors.
+Don’t forget about these principles when you add plants, tables, and other decorations to your designs!

 Plus-Friendly Seating Options

 The next quality of a plus-friendly reception area is a variety of seating options.
 Seating should have more than one sturdy, comfortable armless chairs (the exact number will depend on your space and traffic).
 Chair seats should be at least 18 inches high if they have a firm cushion and 20+ inches if the cushion is soft.
 We recommend chairs with seats that are level or near-level and whose backs are mostly upright.
 Providing a sturdy bench for customers to use is also a good option.
 Spread them out within the room so a person can choose to sit closer or further from the exit, depending on their preference and comfort level.
 All the seating options in a reception area, decor wise, should appear the same and blend in with the other seating in the room.

 The last quality of a plus-friendly reception area is an availability and range of sizes in company collateral, merchandise, and art.
 Models in company brochures should reflect the diversity of the clientele it serves.
 If clothing is sold, a range of standard and plus sizes should be available on site.
 The same goes for personal care equipment or any other size-specific merchandise.
 And finally, art depicting people in the space should include wide range of body sizes.